 For GDC registrants, the starting point is Principle 3 of Standards for the Dental Team.
 The concepts outlined by the GMC above and discussed throughout this note are broadly consistent with the GDC’s requirements, but it is important to recognise one additional factor the GDC specifically requires practitioners to address in the context of consent discussions: the question of costs.
 Dental practitioners should exercise particular caution in outlining whether each of the available treatment options is available on the NHS or privately and the relative cost associated with each relevant treatment option.
 While the GMC guidance is silent on the question of costs in the context of consent, it is perhaps a matter of common sense to suggest that a patient receiving private medical treatment could not provide valid consent without having a clear understanding of the costs involved.

 A proportionate approach may be taken to obtaining a patient’s consent.
 Written consent is not always necessary, although it is essential to document the key elements of what was discussed during the consent process in the patient’s notes.
-Further, non-verbal consent may be relied on for non-invasive interventions such as examinations where an appropriate explanation is given, and the practitioner is sensitive to the patient’s wishes and reactions during the activity.
+Non-verbal consent may be relied on for non-invasive interventions such as examinations where an appropriate explanation is given, and the practitioner is sensitive to the patient’s wishes and reactions during the activity.

 Adult patients are presumed to have capacity, and can only be regarded as lacking capacity to make a decision if it is clear that, having been given all appropriate help and support, they cannot understand, retain, use or weigh up the information needed to make that decision or communicate their wishes.
 It must not be assumed that because someone has a disability or medical condition (including mental illness) that they lack capacity to make a particular choice.